swcarpentry/shell-novice/_episodes/02-filedir.md

 so she decides to use it as part of each data file's name.
 Since the assay machine's output is plain text, she will call her files `NENE01729A.txt`, `NENE01812A.txt`, and so on.
-All 1520 files will go into the same directory.
+All 1520 files will go into the same directory. -->

-Now in her current directory `shell-lesson-data`, Nelle can see what files she has using the command:
+Now in her current directory `shell-lesson-data`, Phillipa can see what files she has using the command:

 ~~~
-$ ls north-pacific-gyre/
+$ ls lpi-data
 ~~~
 {: .language-bash}